The Response of Laser Interferometric Gravitational Wave Detectors Beyond the Eikonal Equation: Emission of Monochromatic Plane Waves

+For the amplitude $\Aa$ and the polarisation $E$, however, one cannot directly carry over the unperturbed boundary data to the perturbed problem: as we will see, the boundary data on $\Sigma$ must satisfy a set of equations (specifically, the algebraic conditions of \cref{eq:E transport} and certain constraint equations discussed below) which differ from those of flat space, so that perturbations of the boundary data are unavoidable.

-Finally, one has to prescribe $E$ on $\Sigma$, which, in accordance with \eqref{eq:E transport}, must be orthogonal to $\dd \psi = \omega (\nu - \dd t)$.
-Without loss of generality, $E$ may be chosen to be purely spatial on $\Sigma$ (this can be accomplished by adding a suitable multiple of $\dd \psi$ to $E$, cf.\ \cref{s:polarisation interpretation}), so that $E$ has to be orthogonal to the surface normal $\nu$, in the perturbed metric $g$.
-This entails that one cannot simply carry over the unperturbed polarisation $E^\o0$ (a constant spatial unit vector orthogonal to $m$) to the perturbed problem.
-Instead, we allow for \emph{arbitrary} perturbations of $E$ which are compatible with \eqref{eq:E transport}, and thus write the emitted polarisation as
+The algebraic conditions state that the prescribed polarisation, $E$, on $\Sigma$ must be orthogonal to $\dd \psi = \omega (\nu - \dd t)$, and normalised (both in the perturbed metric), as dictated by \cref{eq:E transport}.
+Without loss of generality, $E$ can be chosen to be purely spatial on $\Sigma$ (this can be accomplished by adding to $E$ a suitable multiple of $\dd \psi$, cf.\ \cref{s:polarisation interpretation}), so that the algebraic conditions reduce to